stritch-dev/cracklePop/README.md

 # cracklePop

 ## Purpose
-The application prints the numbers from one to one hundred  to the console.
+The application prints the numbers from 1-100 to the console.
 But,
- * if a number is divisible by three and not five then instead of the number, "Crackle" is printed.
+ * if a number is divisible by three and not five then instead of the number, then "Crackle" is printed.
  * if a number is divisible by five and not by three then "Pop" is printed.
  * if a number is divisible by both three and five, then CracklePop is printed.